arwalkerlab/LoA-Stable/README.md

 2. Install required dependencies listen in install_commands.txt (will be creating requirements.txt soon, as well as a dockerized version)

 3. Simply run "python main.py"

+Optionally, there is a jupyter/colab notebook provided which is able to run LoA, and provides some educational examples to get started.

 ## Usage